Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 UniFab Kairo is the best alternative to Topaz Gaia for anime upscaling.
 It's part of the UniFab Video Upscaler AI module.

 While Topaz has long been a leading name in AI upscaling, UniFab Video Upscaler AI's Kairo Model has quickly gained attention among video professionals and hobbyists alike.
 UniFab positions its Kairo Model not just for restoration, but for real-time enhancement of animation with a user-friendly interface.
-The Kairo Model, in particular, is engineered to preserve both linework and color saturation, often addressing the very shortcomings we noted with Gaia.
+The Kairo Model, in particular, is engineered to preserve both linework and color saturation, often addressing the very shortcomings we noted with the Topaz Gaia model.

 UniFab Animation Model performance